 Students will have the opportunity to practice and enhance their skills through many in-class, instructor lead exercises, as well as an end of program interviewing laboratory designed to utilize the skills acquired during the AILEITP.
 Contract role players are used for this laboratory, which are videotaped and used to further refine the investigator’s skills.

-- Applicant must be a law enforcement officer/agent with arrest authority in the prevention, detection, apprehension, detention and/or investigation of felony and/or misdemeanor violations of federal, state, local, tribal, or military criminal laws who conducts criminal investigations.
+- Applicant must be a law enforcement officer/agent with arrest authority in the prevention, detection, apprehension, detention and/or investigation of felony criminal laws who conducts criminal investigations.

 - Must have a minimum of two years field experience actually conducting criminal/civil investigations or three years of experience performing functions directly related to a law enforcement organization or the DHS mission.

 Required Training Materials